SidhBhat/central-forces/README.md

 v = [2.5, 0];
 ```

-Than we have to set a constant of proprtion `mu` .
+Than we have to set the constant of proportion `mu` .
 By default this constant is configured for gravity
 but you can set it to any constant value.

 ```matlab